jonathanbff/Elections/README.md

-# Elections
-Created to do analisys with election data
+Created to analyze with election data here, I'm trying to be able to create a personal perception about the EUAs elections.
-Do not use the code unitl been published